 Follow-up after the trip involves online work (discussion, writing).

 Course counts as regular laboratory course in Biology (4 credits).
 Fulfills Population Biology area requirement for Villanova BIO majors.
 Fulfills “research” requirement in Villanova CLAS Core Curriculum.

 Students pay Villanova summer sessions tuition as well as an additional fee (≤ $600) for travel and food expenses during the field trip.

 Base of operations for the field trip is Curry family property in southwestern Nova Scotia (Yarmouth County).
 Students will stay in cottages and, at times, in tents (group camping equipment provided by Villanova).
 The trip will include several days on Bon Portage Island, site of a biological station operated by Acadia University.

 Travel to Nova Scotia is by Villanova van.
-We take the CAT ferry between Portland, ME, and Yarmouth, NS, at both the start end of the trip.
+We take the CAT ferry between Maine and Yarmouth, NS, at both the start end of the trip.
 (In some years, we’ve used the ferry between Saint John, NB, and Digby, NS.)
 In Nova Scotia, we spend time mostly in Yarmouth and Shelburne Counties, but with a loop to Halifax, the Annapolis Valley, and Brier Island (highlight: whale watch excursion).